Click here or image above to play video https://youtu.be/siTPLLX9wPc

 All in all, Zillow is a fantastic site filled with valuable data, but as Zillow says, its Zestimates are simply a good starting point to determining your home’s value.
 For a full estimate of value, with all angles covered, it is always safer to contact a Realtor or licensed appraiser.

-Central Ohio & Columbus Ohio Homeowners… Quickly Find Out What It’s Really Worth, by Email, for Free
+Quickly Find Out What Your Home Is Really Worth, by Email, for Free

 Are you thinking of selling your home?
 You should know exactly what it’s worth before making such an important decision.

 Let us do a quick “Comparative Market Analysis” for you, for free, and with no obligation.
-Also known as a CMA, this analysis compares your home to others that are currently on the market and to those that have recently sold.
+Also known as a CMA, this analysis compares your home to those that have recently sold, as well as the current inventory of competing properties.
+We can also provide a net to seller, to help you determine what you could expect to net from the sale.

 The Opland Group Specializes in Real Estate Sales, Luxury Home Sales, Short Sales in; Bexley 43209 Columbus 43201 43206 43214 43215 Delaware 43015 Downtown Dublin 43016 43017 Gahanna 43219 43230 Grandview Heights 43212 Galena 43021 Hilliard 43026 Lewis Center 43035 New Albany 43054 Pickerington 43147 Polaris Powell 43065 Upper Arlington 43220 43221 Westerville 43081 43082 Worthington 43235